yhs3434/yhs3434/README.md

 ### want to be

-- A developer who can design.
+- 3D modeling (three.js, babylon.js) developer
-- A web/app artist in VR.